vivienrauch/thereader/README.md

 - Heroku: for hosting the application
 - Git: version control
 - GitHub: repository to store docs and code
+- Canva: for creating the logo
+- Pexel: for stock images
+- Font Awesome: for icons
+- Google Fonts: for font families

 # **Credits**